 For this recipe you'll need: boneless chicken, cornstarch, salt, pepper, coconut oil, garlic, chicken stock, orange marmalade, bourbon (or ginger ale if you prefer), soy sauce, ketchup, apple cider vinegar, brown sugar, onion powder, ground ginger, crushed red pepper

 With three daughters and a couple of granddaughters in my life it's no secret to anyone that I like to shop.
-Living just outside of Dallas means that the opportunity to shop presents itself... often.
+Living just outside of Dallas means that the opportunity to do so presents itself... often.

-There's just something about taking a day off to head to the mall with one (or more) of the girls and add to my shoe collection for a little shopping therapy.
-Then, as much as I like a good restaurant, the lure of the food court and all of that disgustingly processed but oh-so-yummy fast food always gets to me and when I come to my senses I’m standing in front of one of the vendors pushing my credit card into their hands.
+There's just something about taking a day off to head to the mall with one (or more) of the girls and adding to my shoe collection that's the perfect shopping therapy.
+Then, as much as I like a good restaurant, the lure of the food court and all of that disgustingly processed but oh-so-yummy fast food always gets to me.

 Learning to make Bourbon Chicken at home was life changing and diet challenging!